-(Mark one)

-🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2024

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 1-12997

-Maximus, Inc.

-(Exact name of registrant a is specified in its charter) Virginia 54-1000588 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1600 Tysons Boulevard, McLean, Virginia 22102 (Address of principal executive offices) (Zip Code) (703) 251- -8500 (Pagistrant's tolonhone numb per including the area code)

-(Registrant's telephone number, including the area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value MMS New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer  Accelerated filer 🗆

-Large accelerated filer \boxtimes Non-accelerated filer \square

-Smaller reporting company

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-There were 60,796,458 shares of the registrant's Common Stock outstanding as of May 6, 2024.
+I OITHI IO Q (Mark one) $oxed{oxed}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE A CT OF 1934 F or the quarterly period endedJune 30, 2 024 $\hfill\Box$ Transition report pursuant to section 13 or 15 (d) OF THE SECURITIES EXCHANGE AC CT OF 1934 For the transition period fromto Commission file number: 1-12997 n naximu IS Maximus, Inc. , Exact name of registrant as specified in its chai , Virginia -ki) 54-1000588 (State or other jurisdiction of incorporation or organiz ation) (I.R.S.
+Employer Identification No.) 22102 1600 Tysons Boulevard, McLean, Virginia (Address of principal executive offices) (Zip Code) ( (703) 251-8500 (/ Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value MMS New York Stock Exchange uired to file such reports), and (2) has been ctronically every Interactive Data File requires Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accele rated filer, a smaller reporting company, or an emerging growth nd "emerging growth company" in Rule 12b-2 of the Exchange Act. .
+9 ated filer □ reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the re accounting standards provided pursuant to Section 13(a) of the d transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ There were 60,177,003 shares of the registrant's Common Stock outstanding as of August 5, 2024.

-Table of Contents to Second Quarter 2024 Form 10-Q
+Table of Contents to Third Quarter 2024 Form 10-Q

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 3

-Part I - Financi 4
+Part I - Financ al Information 4

 Item 1.
 Financial Statements 4

 Consolidated Statements of Operations 4

 Consolidated Statements of Comprehensive Income 5

 Consolidated Balance Sheets 6

 Consolidated Statements of Cash Flows 7

-Consolidated Statements of Changes in Shareholders' Equity
+Consolidated Statements of Changes in Shareholders' Equity 8

 Notes to Consolidated Financial Statements 10

 1. Organization 10

 2. Significant Accounting Policies 10

 3. Business Segments 11

 4. Revenue Recognition 13

 5. Earnings Per Share 15

 6. Debt and Derivatives 15

 7. Acquisitions and Divestitures 16

-8. Fair Value Measurements 16
+8. Fair Value Measurements 17

-9. Equity
+9. Equity 18

-10. Other Balance Sheet Items 18
+10. Other Balance Sheet Items 19

-11. Commitments and Contingencies 19
+11. Commitments and Contingencies 20

 12. Subsequent Event 21

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 22

 Business Overview 22

 Financial Overview 23

 Results of Operations 23

 Liquidity and Capital Resources 27

 Critical Accounting Policies and Estimates 31

 Non-GAAP and Other Measures 31

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 33

 Item 4.
 Controls and Procedures 33

-Part II - Other Information 34
+Part II - Other 34

 Item 1.
-Legal Proceedings 34 34
+Legal Proceedings 34

 Item 1A.
 Risk Factors 34

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 34

 Item 3.
 Defaults Upon Senior Securities 34

-ltem 4.
+Item 4.
 Mine Safety Disclosures 34

 Item 5.
 Other Information 34

-ltem 6.
-Exhibits 34
+Item 6.
+Exhibits 35

-Signatures 35
+Signatures 36

-Unless otherwise specified, references in this Quarterly Report on Form 10-Q to "our," "we," "us," "Maximus," the "Company," and "our business" refer to Maximus, Inc. and its subsidiaries.
+Unless otherwise specified, references in this Quarterly Report on Form 10-Q to "our," "we," "us," "Maximus," the "Company," and "our business" refer to Maximus.
+Inc. and its subsidiaries.